MayankVatsa-source/MayankVatsa-source.github.io/README.md

 Time of Day - Night, Morning, Afternoon or Evening

-Created a new data frame called [cyclistic_date] that would contain all craeted new columns
+Created a new data frame called [cyclistic_date] that would contain all created new columns

 ## Cleaning of data:
 Removed duplicate rows, rows with NA values (blank rows),